The weight loss process looks like a no-brainer when you look at it. Exercise more, eat less and watch as you reduce weight.

-Should You Consider Weight Loss Programs?
+Should You Consider Weight Loss Programmes?

 As said earlier, there’s no one best strategy to lose weight.
 But all weight-loss programs create a calorie deficit.
 That means you’ll either eat fewer calories than you did previously or increase the number of calories burnt through exercise.
 Sometimes too, it can be a mixture of both.

-Choose a diet that fits your needs rather than focusing on a weight loss program’s macronutrient breakdown (for example, low fat or high protein).
+Choose a diet that fits your needs rather than focusing on a weight loss programme’s macronutrient breakdown (for example, low fat or high protein).
 That’s because commitment is the most crucial factor in lasting weight loss success.

 So let’s say you travel a lot or eat out frequently.
-In such a situation, a weight-loss program that focuses on pre-packaged meals and essentially restricts these activities isn’t the best option for you.
+In such a situation, a weight-loss programme that focuses on pre-packaged meals and essentially restricts these activities isn’t the best option for you.